Editor’s Note: This post has been updated with new links and content to better serve our readers.

 — Nicole Baron, Marketing Manager at VistaVu Solutions

-Through zeroing in on professionals with less than five years work experience and a key demographic for graduate program marketing, the university experienced the following LinkedIn ads campaign success:
+By targeting professionals with less than five years’ work experience and key demographics for graduate program marketing, the university’s campaign was extremely effective:

 - 27.5% open rate for Sponsored InMail